 “As I belong to the American post-war generation it was natural for me to begin with abstract expressionism.
 I then moved to representational figures within an abstract setting, documenting an unconscious thought-process, an automatism.”

-Barbara Weil was born and raised in Chicago, Illinois.
+Barbara Weil (b.Chicago 1933 d.
+2018 Andratx) was born and raised in Chicago, Illinois.
 She graduated from Roosevelt University and attended the Art Institute of Chicago.
-While raising a family she also lived and worked in Southern California, later moving permanently to Mallorca, Spain.
-This marked a period of major development in her painting technique.
+While raising a family she also lived and worked in Southern California, later moving permanently to Mallorca, in 1972 .
+This marked a period of major development in her painting and sculptural techniques.

 In 1998, Weil was planning to build a studio when she met the architect Daniel Libeskind.
-The shared intuition of the architect and the artist resulted in a unique studio space where Weil’s art is the inspiration for Libeskind’s design.
+The shared intuition of the architect and the artist resulted in a unique studio space where Weil’s art was the inspiration for Libeskind’s design.
 Having exhibited her work in Paris, Madrid, Barcelona and Berlin, Weil has established herself as an International figure with collectors travelling to her studio from China, Japan and India.
-Visitors witness a profound harmony between her art, the building and the space.Follow us
+Visitors to Studio Weil will witness a profound symbiosis between Weil’s art and Libeskind’s Architecture.Follow us